paycrest/docs/docs/guides/sender.md

 }
 ```

+**P.S**: We support USDT and USDC, but USDC is not supported on Tron and USDT is not supported on Base.

 Here, we have the `orderParams` that contains all the necessary information about the order.
 One thing to note is that you'll need to get the `rate` and `accountName` in real time by calling their respective API endpoints.
 Also the `returnAddress` is just the user's address in the case of refunds.

 ```